bajamircea/bajamircea.github.io/_posts/2022-12-18-regular-syntax-semantics.markdown

 - Independence: changing one value does not change other unrelated values

-## Syntax requirements of a regular type
+## Syntax requirements of a regular data type

 Syntactic requirements are those that a compiler should be able to check.
 E.g. given `const T a, b` then `a == b` should compile (and return something